Topless activist inspires France's new Marianne stamp

 The new stamp design was chosen by high-school students.

-In 1830, painter Eugene Delacroix depicted a bare-breasted Marianne brandishing a tricolor flag and leading her people over the bodies of the fallen in his famous painting "Liberty Leading the People".
+In 1830, painter Eugene Delacroix depicted a bare-breasted Marianne brandishing a tricolour flag and leading her people over the bodies of the fallen in his famous painting "Liberty Leading the People".

 (Reporting by Ingrid Melander and Marinne Pennetier)